Seattle welcomes 501 new American citizens at July Fourth ceremony

 “This is our home now,” the 35-year-old Amazon product manager added.
 “Our kid is born here.”

 Onur Gulbay even started a pop-up food business embracing a staple of American cuisine: Texas-style barbecue.
-Previously living in Austin and working in tech, he practiced his technique as a hobby and started Outsider BBQ in Seattle.
+While living in Austin and working in tech, he practiced his technique as a hobby, then started Outsider BBQ in Seattle.
 After the citizenship ceremony, he was set to take his pop-up to Fremont Brewing for the afternoon.

 Emphasizing the diversity of the crowd, Leanne Leigh, acting Northwest director of the U.S. Citizenship and Immigration Services, read all 80 home countries of those about to become citizens, and said how many came from each as they stood up.